jahredhope/tutorial-rock-paper-scissors/TURORIAL.md

 ## Step 9.
 Draw the Pieces on the Board

-We now have some pieces and they know how to draw themselves.
+We now have some pieces, and they know how to draw themselves.
 We just need to call their draw method every loop.

 ```ts
 function render() {
   ctx.clearRect(0, 0, canvas.width, canvas.height);

   // Update
   // ...
 TODO in Step 12

   // Draw
   pieces.forEach((p) => p.draw(ctx));
   requestAnimationFrame(render);
 }